If dyeing your grey with synthetic hair dye is one of your major challenges, you might be one of the many considering a natural hair dye.

 - It takes too much time to achieve.

-- It deprives you of using synthetic hair dye for a long period.
+- It deprives you of using synthetic hair dye for an extended period.

 - Henna doesn’t lighten the hair.